VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: VAMO with Multi-Point ZO Gradient Estimation

-By contrast with Corollary~\ref{cor:convergence-rate}, it can be seen from Eq.~\eqref{eq:thm2_result} that the use of multi-point version of VAMO reduces the error $O(1/ b)$ in Eq.~\eqref{cor:convergence-rate} by leveraging multiple $q$ direction sampling, while increasing the computational cost accordingly.
-If $q = d$, the algorithm's computational cost and convergence rate become comparable to FO-SVRG.
-Please note that the smoothing parameter $\mu$ is more restrictive than that in two-point version of VAMO for reducing the error.
-A comprehensive summary and comparison of the computational complexities and convergence rates of our proposed VAMO methods against various FO and ZO algorithms can be found in Table~\ref{table:convergence_summary}, which is presented and discussed in Section~\ref{sec:related_work}.
+By contrast with Corollary~\ref{cor:convergence-rate}, it can be seen from ~\eqref{eq:thm2_result} that the use of multi-point version of VAMO reduces the error $O(1/ b)$ in ~\eqref{cor:convergence-rate} by leveraging multiple $q$ direction sampling, while increasing the computational cost accordingly.
+If $q = d$, the algorithm's convergence rate become comparable to FO-SVRG.
+A comprehensive summary and comparison of the computational complexities and convergence rates of our proposed VAMO methods against various FO and ZO algorithms can be found in Table~\ref{table:convergence_summary} presented in Section~\ref{sec:related_work}.
+Briefly, the mixing coefficient $\alpha$ governs the trade-off between the FO stochastic gradient and the ZO variance-correction: larger $\alpha$ increases reliance on ZO information while smaller $\alpha$ favors FO updates to mitigate the error of ZO estimation.
+A detailed theoretical and empirical analysis of $\alpha$ is provided in Appendix~\ref{appendix:analyse_alpha}.